FlipperPA/at-t-pihole/README.md

 * When warned about needing a static IP address, click Continue to proceed; we already did this above.
 * When prompted to choose an upstream DNS provider, choose OpenDNS
 * Include StevenBlack’s Unified Hosts List
-* Install the Admin Web Interface
-* Install lighttpd and the required PHP modules to run the Admin Web Interface
+* Install the Admin Web Interface with its required PHP modules
 * Enable query logging
 * When prompted to choose a privacy level, choose Anonymous mode
 * When installation is complete, be sure to note the password for the web interface!